VergeIO: Depth-Aware Eye Interaction on Glasses: Introduction

-We present {\sysname}, the first EOG-based glasses that expands the range of detectable eye movements to include distinct vergence gestures without compromising usability.
-Our key insight is that because EOG signals measure the eye’s electric field potential~\cite{Young1975}, reliably sensing the asymmetric movements of vergence requires a wider electrode separation.
-We leverage a two-channel electrode placement strategy that maximizes spatial separation, and present a novel hardware design that supports these placements, while remaining compatible with glasses.
+We present {\sysname}, an EOG-based glasses \orange{system} that expands the range of detectable eye movements to include vergence gestures. \orange{We identify two design objectives for robust vergence sensing: preserving the separability of signal contributions from the left and right eyes to limit interference, and maintaining wide sensor spacing to support a high signal-to-noise ratio (SNR).
+Accordingly,} we \orange{use} a two-channel design that records signals from the left and right eyes on separate channels using a shared reference electrode on the nose bridge and electrodes on the temples. \orange{We further implement this configuration in a hardware prototype compatible with the form factor of everyday glasses.}

-Using this hardware setup, we show that our system can classify six vergence gestures that produce distinguishable EOG signals.
-These gestures correspond to three vergence distances that span everyday viewing distances: reading distance (30~cm), social interaction distance (70~cm), and far-field visual attention (200~cm).
+Using this hardware setup, we show that our system can classify four to six vergence gestures that produce distinguishable EOG signals.
+These gestures involve changing gaze depth between three distances that span everyday viewing distances: reading distance (30~cm), social interaction distance (70~cm), and far-field visual attention (200~cm).

-Importantly, vergence-based interaction can in principle extend across the spectrum of glasses, from high-end augmented reality smart glasses to basic audio-only frames like Amazon Echo Frames~\cite{amazon_frames}, or even instrumented varifocal glasses.

-For display-enabled glasses, our system can render distance markers using on-screen visual overlays.
-Although these markers are displayed on a fixed physical screen, they simulate depth using binocular disparity, which causes users to exhibit vergence when changing fixation between different virtual depths.

-For glasses without displays, our system supports a simple physical fallback: users can use their outstretched thumbs as \textit{approximate} depth reference points.
-One thumb is positioned at full arm’s length ($\approx$70~cm), and the other rests at half arm’s length ($\approx$30~cm), such as on the opposite elbow, along with any arbitrarily chosen far-field target.
-We note that the exact distance of the far-field target is less critical, as changes in vergence angle and the corresponding EOG signal are less sensitive at greater distances (Fig.~\ref{fig:depth-analysis}).
+However, in real-world use, deploying precise depth references is not practical, so our system evaluates two strategies for ad hoc depth references on glasses. \textbf{For glasses with displays} such as augmented reality smart glasses, our system can render distance markers using on-screen visual overlays.
+Although these markers are displayed on a fixed physical screen, they simulate depth using binocular disparity, which causes users to exhibit vergence when gazing between different depths. \textbf{For glasses without displays}, users can use their outstretched thumbs as \textit{approximate} depth references: one at full arm's length ($\approx$70~cm) and the other at half arm's length ($\approx$30~cm), for example resting on the opposite elbow, along with any arbitrary far-field target.
+This approach extends to basic audio-only frames like Amazon Echo Frames~\cite{amazon_frames} or instrumented varifocal glasses.